Cyriaque Lamar

 “Why am I here?
 Where are the rats?
 Why whales?”

-The Gore: Fossil rose up to her, until she was staring into an eye socket the size of the Chicxulub crater.
+The Gore: Fossil ascended to Tippi, until she was staring into an eye socket the size of the Chicxulub crater.

-what are: the three parts of: anything, asked the vacuous orbit.
+what are: the three parts of: anything, posed the vacuous orbit.

 not riddle: truth